OneCent01/OpenCV-DNN-with-Caffe/README.md

 Provides two functions of interest:
-  I. detect_face
+  1. detect_face
-  II. detect_video_faces
+  2. detect_video_faces

 Requirements:

-  I. numpy
+  1. numpy
   - easily pip/pip3 installed
-  II.
-OpenCV
+  2. OpenCV
-    - full library must be installed and available to import as cv2
+  - full library must be installed and available to import as
+  3. cv2
   - can be easily installed via python with the package opencv-python
+  4. Jupyter
+  - easily pip/pip3 installed

 Running it:
-  1) clone this library and install all dependencies
+  1. clone this library and install all dependencies
-  2) drag videos or photos you want to have scanned for faces into any accessible folder in your local env
+  2. drag videos or photos you want to have scanned for faces into any accessible folder in your local env

-  3)
+  3.
+  - a) For images: call the detect_faces function with the path to the image, assign it to a variable and display it or save it to an output folder.

+  - b) For videos: call detect_video_faces with the path to the video.
+It will automatically be processed into a file named `output.mov` in the root folder of this directory